stanford-cs248/shading/README.md

 * Consider adding more sophisticated light types such as area lights via [linear transformed cosine](https://eheitzresearch.wordpress.com/415-2/)

 * Improve the shadow mapping algorithm with [cascaded shadow maps](https://developer.download.nvidia.com/SDK/10.5/opengl/src/cascaded_shadow_maps/doc/cascaded_shadow_maps.pdf).

-## Writeup

-Please submit a short document explaining what you have implemented, and any particular details of your submission.
-If your submission includes any implementations which are not entirely functional, please detail what works and what doesn't, along with where you got stuck.
-This document does not need to be long; correctly implemented features may simply be listed, and incomplete features should be described in a few sentences at most.

-The writeup must be a pdf, markdown, or plaintext file.
-Include it in the root directory of your submission as writeup.pdf, writeup.md, or writeup.txt.

-Failure to submit this writeup will incur a penalty on the assignment.

-## Submission Instructions

-We are using [Gradescope](https://www.gradescope.com/) as our submission tool.
-You should create and upload a zip archive of your __/src__ directory along with the writeup (e.g. writeup.txt). *Please do __NOT__ include your build directory.*